Surgical Pathology Fellowship

 - Jan F. Silverman, MD — Cytopathology, gastrointestinal pathology, and genitourinary pathology

-- Bart Singer, MD — Surgical pathology
+- Bart Singer, MD — Urologic, head and neck, and thoracic pathology

 - Scott V. Smith, MD — Surgical pathology; ENT, cardiothoracic, genitourinary, and pediatric pathology